Nicolas Walter: Peace movement activism

 Walter was heavily involved in the peace movement, being a founder member of the Committee of 100.
 Walter married Ruth Oppenheim, another member of the Committee of 100 in 1962, who was the daughter of refugees from Nazi Germany.
 The couple had two children, Susannah (born 1965) and Natasha Walter (born 1967), but divorced in 1982.

 Walter was a member of Spies for Peace, which only became known after he died, along with Ruth, who was happy to be publicly identified by Natasha Walter in 2013.
-In March 1963, the group broke into Regional Seat of Government No. 6 (RSG-6), copied documents relating to the Government's plans in the event of nuclear war and distributed 3,000 leaflets revealing their contents.
+In March 1963, the group broke into regional seat of government No. 6 (RSG-6), copied documents relating to the government's plans in the event of nuclear war and distributed 3,000 leaflets revealing their contents.

-In 1966, Walter was imprisoned for two months under the Ecclesiastical Jurisdiction Act 1860, after a protest against British support for the Vietnam War.
+In 1966, Walter was imprisoned for two months under the Ecclesiastical Courts Jurisdiction Act 1860, after a protest against British support for the Vietnam War.
 As Prime Minister Harold Wilson read the lesson (on the subject of beating swords into ploughshares) at a Labour Party service at the Methodist Church in Brighton, Walter and friends interrupted by shouting "Hypocrite!"

 Anarchism

 Walter's book About Anarchism was first published in 1969.
 It went through many editions and has been translated into many languages.
 A revised edition was published in 2002, with a foreword by his daughter, the journalist and feminist writer Natasha Walter.

 Walter had a long association with Freedom Press and was a regular contributor to Freedom among other publications.
 The last writing he did appeared in Freedom.

-A collection of his writings from Freedom and elsewhere was published in 2007 as The Anarchist Past and other essays, edited by David Goodway.
+A collection of his writings from Freedom and elsewhere was published in 2007 as The Anarchist Past and Other Essays, edited by David Goodway.